 This is a very short glimpse into a conversation of different generations of women, regarding love, sex, and marriage.
 It’s not Persepolis, but it’s a nice little addition.

 So, that’s that.
-I read a few other books that I didn’t like or dislike enough to comment on, mostly for class and etc. I also recently reread Franny and Zooey and am rereading The Catcher in the Rye as we speak (well, not as we speak, for we are not speaking, and I am not reading, I am typing).
+I read a few other books that I didn’t like or dislike enough to comment on, mostly for class.
+I also recently reread Franny and Zooey and am rereading The Catcher in the Rye as we speak (well, not as we speak, for we are not speaking, and I am not reading, I am typing).
 I am calling it the Great Salinger Reread of 2013.
-Regarding this post, I failed quite valiantly, of course, but I am very much looking forward to reading the books I missed out on over the summer.

 Until next time, y’all—hopefully it won’t be such a long time between posts this time.
 Next up, I am thinking of compiling a list of my favorite book bloggers/booktubers, because I have a bunch and they are so much better than me.